This is the multi-page printable view of this section. Click here to print.

 export CTX_MANAGED_CLUSTER=<your managed cluster context>

-Copy the previously generated command – clusteradm join, and add the arguments respectively based on the different distribution.
+Copy the previously generated command – clusteradm join, and add the arguments respectively based on your deployment scenario.

 NOTE: If there is no configmap kube-root-ca.crt in kube-public namespace of the hub cluster, the flag –ca-file should be set to provide a valid hub ca file to help set up the external client.